GuanceCloud/guance-docs/docs/en/dql/define.md

 The whole constraints are as follows:

-- Non-keywords (such as indicator name and tag name) are case sensitive; **keywords and function names are case-insensitive**.
+- Non-keywords (such as metric name and tag name) are case sensitive; **keywords and function names are case-insensitive**.

 - With `#` as line comment character; inline comment is not supported.